Benjamin H. Freedman

 Benjamin Harrison Freedman (October 4, 1890 – May 1984) was an American businessman, Holocaust denier, and vocal anti-Zionist.
 Born in a Jewish family, he converted from Judaism to Roman Catholicism.
 Outside of political activism, Freedman was a partner in a dermatological institute and investor for small businesses.

-Biography
+Early life and career

+Benjamin Harrison Freedman was born October 4, 1890, in New York City.
+Born in a Jewish family, he later converted from Judaism to Roman Catholicism.

 From 1925 to 1937, Freedman was a partner with Samuel D. Leidesdorf in the John H. Woodbury Laboratories, a dermatological institute and a derivative company of the old Woodbury Soap Company.
 Benjamin H Freedman was listed on the letterhead of the Institute for Arab American Affairs and around 1946, along with his wife, listed as "R M Schoendorf" (Rose M. Schoendorf Freedman), "sponsored a series of advertisements under the imprint of 'The League for Peace with Justice in Palestine'".
 In 1946, he sued the American Jewish Committee for libel and the case was thrown out in less than a month.

-In 1988, the Institute for Historical Review, an organization which propagated Holocaust denial, published Robert John's Behind the Balfour Declaration, including a single acknowledgment to Freedman.
-John wrote that Freedman "gave me copies of materials on the Balfour Declaration, which I might never have found on my own and (he) encouraged my own research."